a11ce/ghostgame/README.md

 ---
 - `ghostGameV1.py`: First version of ghostGame, buggy and relies on tdl.
 Also a hard-to-edit mess.
 - `colors.py`: Color definitions for `ghostGameV1.py`

+---

+All contributions are welcome by pull request or issue.

+ghostGame is licensed under GNU General Public License v3.0.
+See [LICENSE](../master/LICENSE) for full text.